Total TimePrep: 1 hour + chilling Bake: 10 min.

 - Punch dough down; divide into thirds.
 On a lightly floured surface, roll each portion into a 12-in. circle.
 Melt 3 tablespoons butter; brush 1 tablespoon over each circle.
-In a bowl, combine the sugar, almonds, egg, extract, lemon peel and remaining butter; mix well.
+In a bowl, combine the sugar, almonds, egg, extract, lemon zest and remaining butter; mix well.
 Spread a third over each circle of dough.

 - Cut each into 12 wedges.
 Roll up wedges from the wide end; place point side down 2 in. apart on greased baking sheets.
 Curve ends to form a crescent.

 - Cover and let rise in a warm place for 30 minutes or until doubled.
 Bake at 375° for 10-12 minutes or until lightly browned.
 Remove from pan to wire racks.
 Combine glaze ingredients; brush over warm rolls.
-Yield: 3 dozen.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.